-Cannabis-Infused Coke Could Be Coming To Stores & Here's What To Expect
+Cannabis-Infused Coke Could Be Coming To Store Shelves Before You Know It

 As the cannabis industry continues to grow, cannabis-infused products have become increasingly popular.
 People are familiar with edibles, which can come as cookies, candies, gummies, etc, but what about drinks?
 According to market whispers, Cannabis-infused Coke could be coming to stores.
 Here's a breakdown of what to expect.

 The push to legalize marijuana has picked up momentum over the last few years.
 Recreational use is currently legal in nine states, such as California and Washington, while medical marijuana is legal in thirty states, as reported by Business Insider.
 As more states respond to the push to legalize marijuana, businesses have begun experimenting with new product to stock their shelves.

 Cannabis can come in multiple forms, such as edibles and oil, but businesses are trying out a new option: cannabis-infused drinks.
 As outlined by The Travel Joint, infused drinks allow people to use cannabis without the extra stigma that comes from smoking.
 Although cannabis drinks like Sprig Citrus Soda and Zasp exist, there hasn't been any news of cannabis-infused products in bigger corporations, until now.